 ANZCA accredits approved training sites (hospital departments or health service facilities within the same health centre organisation or complex that are recognised by the College for providing training experience) throughout Australia, New Zealand and ANZCA regions in south-east Asia.
 ANZCA grants accreditation to provide approved anaesthesia-training sites for ANZCA trainees.
-Before a department is accredited, it is inspected by the College to assess its ability to provide training and supervision of the required standard, and its degree of compliance with ANZCA professional documents.
+Before a department is accredited, it is visited by the College to assess its ability to provide training and supervision of the required standard, and its degree of compliance with ANZCA professional documents.
 ANZCA’s Training Accreditation Committee oversees the process and makes recommendations based on reviewers’ reports.
 If you would like to view the handbook for hospital inspections click here.

 For training to be approved, it must be undertaken at one or more of these ANZCA-accredited training sites.
 All exceptions require the approval of the director of professional affairs (assessor).

 A list of ANZCA-approved training sites and their directors of anaesthesia can be obtained by clicking the relevant state or country in the following table.
 Please email any changes to.

-Fellows interested in becoming Training Accreditation Committee hospital inspectors can express interest by completing and submitting this form to .
+Fellows interested in becoming Training Accreditation Committee hospital visitors can express interest by completing and submitting this form to .